MicrosoftDocs/fabric-docs/docs/data-factory/git-integration-deployment-pipelines.md

 ## Steps for testing deployment pipelines

-1. As opposed to Git Integration, there's no manual set-up required from the user, you can start using deployment pipelines directly from your existing workspace
+1. As opposed to Git Integration, no manual set-up is required by the user, you can start using deployment pipelines directly from your existing workspace.
 1. Select the **Deployment pipelines** icon on the app navigator on the left of the screen.

    :::image type="content" source="media/git-integration-deployment-pipelines/deployment-pipelines.png" alt-text="Screenshot showing where to select the Deployment pipelines button on the left-hand app navigator for Fabric.":::